microsoft/symphony/docs/TESTING.md

 ## Module tests

-Module tests ensures module code/configuration will create the resources configured resources successfully when executed.
+Module tests ensure module code/configuration will create the resources configured resources successfully when executed.

 * [X] It deploys the module resources, then validate the deployed resources & configurations, and finally tear down any deployed resources.
 * [X] Slow to execute, but can be executed in parallel.